dewi-alliance/hotspot-manufacturers/redrock.md

 Application to become an approved third party manufacturer as per HIP19.
 All questions must be answered, any missing information will result in delays.
 ## Summary
 Our company is dedicated to exploring the practical applications of blockchain.
 With the rapid development of the Internet of Things, the Helium team’s ingenious idea of combining digital currency, blockchain and IoT construction will push the Helium network to be the forefront of the next generation of IoT.
 In our opinion, Helium is the best blockchain that meets the real needs of our society.
-We appreciate to be an engineer of Helium network and engage in manufacturing a secure indoor Helium Hotspots Miner.
+We want to be an engineer of Helium network and engage in manufacturing a secure indoor Helium Hotspots Miner.
 ## Company Information (required)
 RedRock Technology LLC, established in Denver, Colorado in 2017, is an all-in-one IoT solutions company, our manufacturing factory is located in Chengdu, China.
-We conduct internally R&D, production, and QA, which provides warranty for quality assurance.
+We conduct internal R&D, production, and QA, which provides warranty for quality assurance.
 Our products cover LoRaWAN gateways and modules, pet trackers, indoor tracking tag and more.
-In the past few years, we established strong relationships with business partners in China with a complete supply chain, strong financial resources and the ability for mass production.
+In the past few years, we established strong relationships with business partners in China with a complete supply chain, strong financial resources and mass production capabilities.

 * **What is your company name?**
   <br/>RedRock Technology LLC